 The above is from an essay titled “Nonoverlapping Magesteria” on The Unofficial Stephen Jay Gould Archives website (which is no longer available).
 This essay originally appeared in the March 1987 issue of Natural History magazine and was reprinted a year later in the book Leonardo’s Mountain Of Clams And The Diet Of Worms.
 Another 4,400 words follow the above, which are the first three paragraphs of the essay.

-The original essay above from Natural History included a postscript to a recently deceased friend and fellow scientist:
+The original essay included a postscript by Gould to his recently deceased friend and fellow scientist, Carl Sagan:

 “Carl Sagan organized and attended the Vatican meeting that introduces this essay; he also shared my concern for fruitful cooperation between the different but vital realms of science and religion.
 Carl was also one of my dearest friends.
 I learned of his untimely death on the same day that I read the proofs for this essay.
 I could only recall Nehru’s observations on Gandhi’s death—that the light had gone out, and darkness reigned everywhere.